 “Today I am a round blue thing mommy.
 What am I?” said little Donny.
-As soon as he pose the question to mom he hugged his legs firmly and started swaying from left to right and back again; he laid curled up like a little fur ball on the floor.
+As soon as he posed the question to mom he hugged his legs firmly and started swaying from left to right and back again; he laid curled up like a little fur ball on the floor.
 Sure that he had mom’s attention, he stopped swaying to receive his mom’s response.

-“Hmmmm, let me think,” said his mommy, “are you a furry, round blue thing?”
+“Hmm, let me think,” said his mommy, “are you a furry, round blue thing?”

 Mom thought that perhaps he was pretending to be the little blue furry kitten pictured in his story book the night before.
 Why would anyone think of painting a kitten blue anyway, she remembers thinking.

 “No. No fur on me”, laughed Donny, “keep guessing mommy.”
 He swayed to the left and again to the right and then stopped, eagerly awaiting mom’s answer.

 “Well, are you a round blue thing that enjoys being kicked around?”, his mother asked.

 “Mmhn.
 Maybe.
 You can kick me around but that’s not what I am for”, said the boy with his eyes dancing on mommy’s face.

 Mom was sure that the little boy was talking about the nice blue ball that his grandparents had recently sent for him.
 But, right after thinking that, a more recent image arose in her mind: “No ball kicking inside the house,” dad had said in an authoritative voice.
 Dad was bent over picking up the shattered pieces of the broke lamp.
 “Balls are for playing outside; not for inside the house — things get broken and hurt”, dad had punctuated.
 Dad’s reprimand had made Donny cry but he never kicked his ball inside the house again.